 - The African penguin’s main breeding times start in February.

 - Opposite to humans, the larger the penguin, the more attractive it is to potential mates.
 Due to the fact that they can incubate an egg without food for longer as they have higher fat preserves.

 The African penguin, Spheniscus demersus, is endangered on the IUCN red list.

 Let nature inspire you.
 Please enjoy more like ‘7 African Penguins Arriving On Beach’, have a peek at our African wildlife photographs.
-The penguin photographs you can license or buy as photo prints.
+The penguin photographs you can buy as photo wall art prints or stock photos licenses.